Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: Results and Analysis

 As shown in Figure~\ref{fig:interaction-gen-comparison}, the testing guided by \tool outperforms the random testing with a significant gap.
 We select the best model, \tool with Gemini for comparison.
 The number of effective interactions in guided testing increases notably faster than in random generation.
-At the end of the testing, the guided one's average total number of effective interactions reaches 6,571.8, surpassing the random testing's 2,911.6 by a remarkable 125.7\%.
-Regarding the rate of effective interaction, guided testing peaks at 0.57, with an average of 0.46 over the whole duration of testing, considerably better than that of the random testing remaining at around 0.11.
-At 10 minutes, the \ivo coverage of the guided testing already reaches 0.65, outperforming the random testing's 0.32 by 103.1\%.
-The \ivo coverage of the guided testing eventually reaches 0.83, which is 27.7\% higher than the random testing's 0.65.
+At the end of the testing, the guided one's average number of effective interactions reaches 13,038.03 on 936 GUI Scenes in total, surpassing the random testing's 5,911.53 by a remarkable 120.6\%.
+At 10 minutes, the \ivo coverage of the guided testing already reaches 0.64, surpassing the random testing's 0.30 by 113.3\%.
+The guided testing eventually reaches a coverage of 0.83, 27.7\% higher than the random testing's 0.65.